SterbenVD/libmgmtsys/docs/srs/srs.md

 ## Purpose

 The purpose of this document is to provide a detailed description of the requirements for the Library Management System for a university.
-It will explain the purpose and features of the system, the interfaces of the system, what the system will do, the constraints under which it must operate and how the system will react to external stimuli.
+It will explain the purpose and features of the system, what the system will do, the constraints under which it must operate and how the system will react to external stimuli.
 This document is intended for both the stakeholders and the developers of the system.

 ## Scope